tranthaison1231/meta-clone/README.md

 ### Backend
 - ✅ Server with Gin ( Golang Server )
-- ✅ Database with MySQL and PlanetScale
+- ✅ Database with Postgresql and Neon
+- ⌛ Caching with Redis
+- ⌛ Limit connection with Redis
 - ✅ Serverless with AWS Lambda Zip, API Gateway, Cloudfront

 ### Frontend